-c.
-Shannon Diversity Index (H') - Measures diversity in categorical data.
-It is simply the information entropy of the distribution, treating species as symbols and their relative population sizes as the probability.

-d.
-Pielou's Evenness Index (J') - A measure of biodiversity which quantifies how equal the populations are numerically.
+- c.
+Shannon Diversity Index (H') Measures diversity in categorical data.
+It is simply the information entropy of the distribution, treating species as symbols and their relative population sizes as the probability. - d.
+Pielou's Evenness Index (J') A measure of biodiversity which quantifies how equal the populations are numerically.
 Based on Shannon Diversity Index.

-The report to be developed for the BMA study area will include 2018 aerial photography provided by the Town of Palm Beach with the summer 2018 hardbottom edge survey as an overlay; sediment analyses including bar graphs depicting sediment patch data and average sediment depths of transects and cross-shore zones; benthic community analysis and change, and statistical analysis of data.
-An annual monitoring summary presenting the 2018 survey results, interpretations, trends, and comparison to the baseline survey data will be submitted within 120 days of the completion of the 2018 survey.
-The final report will be submitted as a PDF file; two hard copies of the final 2018 report will be provided to the Town.
+The report to be developed for the BMA study area will include 2019 aerial photography provided by the Town of Palm Beach with the summer 2019 hardbottom edge survey as an overlay; sediment analyses including bar graphs depicting sediment patch data and average sediment depths of transects and cross-shore zones; benthic community analysis and change, and statistical analysis of data.
+An annual monitoring summary presenting the 2019 survey results, interpretations, trends, and comparison to the 2014/15 baseline survey data will be submitted within 120 days of the completion of the 2019 survey.
+The final report will be submitted as a PDF file, and one hard copy of the cumulative BMA monitoring reports (Baseline through Year 5) will be submitted to the Town.